 Is there help for single dads and couples?

-Transition in Place is available for single dads and couples who are homeless, pregnant or parenting, and ages 16-21 residing in the state of Montana who are TANF eligible.
+Transition in Place is available for single dads and couples who are homeless, pregnant or parenting, and ages 16-21 residing in the state of Montana.
 Up to 6 months of rent is available for qualifying families and help finding a place.
 Participating families can also remain in the program for up to 18 months.
 After 6 months of rental assistance participants can still receive supportive services and case management.

 For more information

 Call (406) 247-4732 or Email